-For law firm IT professionals, moving to cloud-based software solutions, as opposed to on-premise software, is a strategic move for both your firm and your career.
+For law firm IT professionals, moving to cloud-based software solutions—instead of using on-premise software—is a strategic move.
 Why?
-The cloud frees up your time (and your staff’s time) so that, instead of spending your time troubleshooting VPN issues, you can tackle your firm’s greater informational technology needs.
+The cloud frees up your time (and your staff’s time).
+Instead of spending time troubleshooting virtual private network (VPN) issues, you can tackle your firm’s greater informational technology needs.

-Here are eight things law firm IT professionals can expect when moving firms to the cloud:
+Here are nine things law firm IT professionals can expect when moving firms to the cloud:

 1. Stronger security

 Legal cloud computing has come a long way.
-Many legal professionals have come around to the reality that the cloud is actually more secure than on-premise software for many law firms.
+Many legal professionals have realized the cloud is more secure than on-premise software for many law firms.

-Simple economies of scale have led cloud computing vendors to invest aggressively in security infrastructure that is orders of magnitude more secure than what a small to medium sized law office would be able to invest in to protect on-premise servers.
-Clio, for example, spends hundreds of thousands of dollars each year on security, penetration testing, a dedicated security team, and much more to make sure all client data is secure.
+Thanks to economies of scale, cloud computing vendors can invest aggressively in industry-leading security infrastructure.
+Cloud computing vendors’ security infrastructure tends to far exceed the quality standards of on-premise servers’.
+For example, Clio spends hundreds of thousands of dollars each year on security, penetration testing, a dedicated security team, and much more to make sure all client data is secure.